 Do you need features such as green screen or picture in picture (if you’re a YouTuber, the answers to those to are probably yes)?
 Can you share directly with social media, if that’s your thing?

 How many tracks can you use?
 Can you pull in footage and audio from multiple files, swapping between them as needed, or will you need to do some pre-production first because the app can only handle a couple of tracks at once?

 Does the app have any smart features to make everyday editing easier, such as smart trimming of clips or simple editing modes?
 Is it easy to add titles, transitions between scenes or to adjust the colours?

 If it’s a mobile app, can you transfer your project to continue editing in a desktop equivalent of the app?

-What video editing software do most YouTubers use?
+Which programs do most YouTubers use?

 Generally speaking YouTubers tend to go for simple, effective and affordable apps.
 One of the best free apps is Lightworks, which you can get for Windows, Mac and Linux devices.
 It has integrated YouTube exporting and a bunch of really impressive real-time effects.
 It looks absolutely terrifying compared to something like Microsoft Photos but it doesn’t take long to learn and it’s a really good editing app.

 There are lots of other good options too.
 HitFilm Pro has a free version but also offers a powerful professional version.
 The free app DaVinci Resolve is very good, especially on colour correction, and while the VSDC Free Video Editor lacks the hardware acceleration of paid-for editing apps that’s not really an issue if you’re not in a busy working environment.